dankuck/dankuck.github.io/_posts/2017-01-20-swing-letters.md

 <dt>Dan</dt>
 <dd>That's right!
 3 - 2 - 1 - Blast Off!</dd>

 Then I'd give her a bigger push than usual.
-She'd laugh and meanwhile she was being classically conditioned to like phonics.
+She'd laugh, and we'd try another word.
+Meanwhile she was being classically conditioned to like phonics.

 We did this for months and months.
 Before she learned to power her own swinging, I got the chance to enhance the game a few times: